 Please remember not to self-reject!

-We are seeking twelve months of exclusive worldwide print and electronic distribution rights and non-exclusive worldwide print and electronic distribution rights in perpetuity.
+We are seeking twelve months (from publication date) of exclusive worldwide print and electronic distribution rights and non-exclusive worldwide print and electronic distribution rights in perpetuity.
 Exceptions can be made for published stories that are then chosen for a "best of the year" anthology, etc.

-We expect to publish this anthology in late July 2018.
+We expect to publish this anthology in November 2020.